userstyles-world/userstyles.world/docs/terms-of-service.md

 We reserve the right, but not the obligation, to:

-(1) monitor the Site for violations of these Terms of Service;
+1. Monitor the Site for violations of these Terms of Service;

-(2) take appropriate legal action against anyone who, in our sole discretion, violates the law or these Terms of Service, including without limitation, reporting such user to law enforcement authorities;
+2. Take appropriate legal action against anyone who, in our sole discretion, violates the law or these Terms of Service, including without limitation, reporting such user to law enforcement authorities;

-(3) in our sole discretion and without limitation, refuse, restrict access to, limit the availability of, or disable (to the extent technologically feasible) any of your Contributions or any portion thereof;
+3. In our sole discretion and without limitation, refuse, restrict access to, limit the availability of, or disable (to the extent technologically feasible) any of your Contributions or any portion thereof;

-(4) in our sole discretion and without limitation, notice, or liability, to remove from the Site or otherwise disable all files and content that are excessive in size or are in any way burdensome to our systems;
+4. In our sole discretion and without limitation, notice, or liability, to remove from the Site or otherwise disable all files and content that are excessive in size or are in any way burdensome to our systems;

-(5) otherwise manage the Site in a manner designed to protect our rights and property and to facilitate the proper functioning of the Site.
+5. Otherwise manage the Site in a manner designed to protect our rights and property and to facilitate the proper functioning of the Site.

 ## PRIVACY POLICY